-When you are in the measure screen or the fast mode menu and the code lock is deactivated, you can exit these menus without restrictions by press QUIT or MENU in order to go to the menu menu.
+When you are in the Measure screen or the Fast Mode menu and the code lock is deactivated, you can exit the menus without restrictions by pressing QUIT or MENU to go to the Menu.

 If it is activated and you try to exit, leave REM or press soft button "1 2" (2ND FUNCT), the following screen appears in order to warn the user about the lock protection.